 Skip to content

-Make audio files smaller on Mac with QuickTime, GarageBand, afconvert, and GetCompress.
-AAC and M4A for podcasts and lectures.
+Compress audio on Mac with GetCompress, QuickTime, or afconvert and FFmpeg.
+AAC and M4A for podcasts, lectures, and uploads.

 By Petr Samokhin

 A WAV lecture can be hundreds of megabytes.
 Upload forms want something smaller.
-Podcast hosts, course portals, and email attachments all expect compressed audio, but the wrong export can make speech sound muddy or strip chapters you need.
+Podcast hosts, course portals, and email attachments all expect compressed audio, but the wrong export can make speech sound muddy.

-The fix is usually not exotic.
+The fix is usually simple.
 Pick a lossy codec (AAC or MP3), set a bitrate that matches speech or music, and export a copy while you keep the master.
-On Mac you can start with QuickTime, move to GarageBand when you need edits, or use Terminal when fifty files land at once.
+Three solid Mac routes: GetCompress for batches, QuickTime for one video extract, and Terminal for scripted WAV conversion.

 Formats in plain terms